 To View the Art of Acting Studio’s most recent Annual Report, click here:

 If you have any questions, complaints or problems which you cannot work out with the school, contact the: Bureau for Private Postsecondary Education, P.O.
 Box 980818, West Sacramento, CA 95798-0818, web site: www.bppe.ca.gov.

 Housing costs are not included in the price for tuition.
 Housing is the responsibility of the student.
 However, the Studio will do everything it can to assist in helping students find housing.

 Universal Student Housing is an organization that has helped placed thousands of international students in comfortable homes since 1998.
 In homestays, students have a private, furnished, room in a local family home.
 Homestay is a wonderful opportunity for international students to engage in American culture and learn English directly from an English-speaking family.
 Families are conveniently located near schools and offer one of affordable meal plan options: Breakfast and Dinner, Breakfast only, or No meals (room only).
 You can visit our website by clicking on the link below: www.ushstudent.com

-This school is authorized under federal law to enroll non-immigrant students under the F-1 Student Visa.
+This school is authorized under federal law to enrol non-immigrant students under the F-1 Student Visa.
 Foreign students must meet the following requirements:

 - Fluency in English.
 Please See English Requirements below.

 - A completed application submitted with all appropriate supplemental materials.

-- If a foreign applicant is unable to interview in person, a telephone interview should be arranged and a video audition should be submitted.
+- If a foreign applicant is unable to interview in person, a Zoom interview should be arranged and a video audition should be submitted.
 The applicant must also explain in writing why he or she wants to attend the Studio, including a brief biography.

 - Applicant must submit proof of anticipated source of income (a bank statement or letter from a parent, guardian, or sponsor confirming financial support sufficient to enable the applicant to remain in the United States during the term of study).
 Please note that foreign students may not work while living in the United States.